lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

                              'fragmentation-mode-ack-on-error')";
           type uint8;
           description
-            "Size in bit of tiles, if not specified or set to 0, tile fills the fragment.";
+            "Size, in bits, of tiles.
+If not specified or set to 0, tiles fill the fragment.";
         }
         leaf tile-in-All1 {
           when "derived-from(../fragmentation-mode,
                              'fragmentation-mode-ack-on-error')";
           type schc:all1-data-type;
           description
-            "When true, sender and receiver except a tile in All-1 frag.";
+            "Defines whether the sender and receiver expect a tile in All-1 fragments or not, or if it is left to the sender's choice.";
         }
         leaf ack-behavior {
           when "derived-from(../fragmentation-mode,